 Moving in a meaningful direction requires us to think long-term by creating long-term goals and an initial strategy to get there.
 At the same time we need to demonstrate short-term successes that build momentum towards long-term results.
 The trick is to distinguish real short-term successes from quick easy fixes.

 Quick fixes are attractive because they tend to be obvious and show fast results.
 However, quick fixes often make matters worse by creating longer term negative consequences that exacerbate problem symptoms and divert necessary attention and resources away from fundamental, lasting solutions.

-By contrast, genuine short-term successes that result in significant and sustainable improvements over time are often less popular because they require up-front investments in new relationships, capacities, and ways of working to build a solid foundation for meaningful long-term results.
+By contrast, genuine short-term successes that result in significant and sustainable improvements over time are often less popular because they require up-front investments in new relationships, insights, capacities, and ways of working to build a solid foundation for meaningful long-term results.